…from Luke 24, NASB…a poetic account…

 They said that they had hoped He would be Israel’s redeemer…meaning by His leadership or even by being its king.
 But His death, instead, by crucifixion, had definitely changed everything.

-Next, they shared that, on this third day, some women had gone to the tomb at dawn…and told them that, but for two angels, it was empty–His crucified body was gone.
+Next, they shared that, on this third day, some women had gone to the tomb at dawn…and told them that, but for having seen there a vision of two angels, it was empty–His crucified body was gone.

 Jesus addressed them, then, as foolish men, who were slow of heart to believe…in what the prophets had spoken of the Christ, implying that the wise would understand and receive.